Living, Working, Musing & Misadventures in Greece

 If I marry a Greek, do I get citizenship so I don’t need a permit?

-If you marry a Greek for citizenship, you must have several years legal residence in Greece, speak the language, pay 700 euros and wait several years to go through the naturalization process.
-Citizenship is not transferable.
+There is no such thing as marrying a Greek for citizenship.
+Marriage only lowers the residency requirement if you have a child together.
+You must have several years legal residence in Greece, prove fluency in the Greek language, pay 700 euros and wait several years to go through the naturalization process.
 See “Greek citizenship by naturalization” for details.

 But yes, if you obtain Greek citizenship or citizenship from another EU country, you would no longer need a permit.